All Episodes

 When the president wants to spend our country into debt, interminable debt, putting not only this generation but future generations into a position where the only way out will be massive tax increases.

-We oppose that policy, not because we want the president to fail, but because we want Americans to succeed.
+We oppose that policy not because we want the president to fail, but because we want Americans to succeed.

-Exactly what I said at CPAC want everybody but we do want him to fail in this.
+But we do want him to fail in this.

 And there are ways, there are instruments to make him fail.